sjfakharian/Data-Insight-Tools/Causal_Connector.md

 #### Confusing Correlation with Causation

 - The most fundamental error in causal analysis
-- Remember that statistical associations, no matter how strong, do not necessarily imply causation[^1]
+- Remember that statistical associations, no matter how strong, do not necessarily imply causation

 #### Post-treatment Bias